soluml/pre-style/README.md

 #### --nameSpaces [-n]
 Want to use something other than `PreStyle` to denote your code-blocks?
 You can specify those namespaces here.
 A common namespace used is `styled` to take advantage of tooling available for [styled-components](https://github.com/styled-components/styled-components#syntax-highlighting).

+## Example
+We're using Pre-Style for our Github site at [pre.style](http://pre.style/).
+You can see the source for that [here](https://github.com/soluml/pre-style/tree/master/src/www).